 35. The main groups in each subclass are arranged in a sequence intended to assist the user.
-For newer subclasses, the main groups are generally arranged from the most complex or highly specialised subject matter to the least complex subject matter.
-A residual main group (e.g., "not otherwise provided for") is placed at the end of the scheme (see also paragraph 52, below).
+For newer subclasses, the main groups are generally arranged from the most complex or highly specialised subject matter to the least complex subject matter (see also paragraph 52, below).
+A residual main group (e.g., "not otherwise provided for") is placed at the end of the scheme of these newer subclasses (see also paragraph 52, below).